UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/dnd_dashboard.md

 ## Getting Started

-> In this section, you will receive an overview of the Drag and Drop (DND) Dashboard, highlighting the types of components featured within it.
+> In this section, you will receive an overview of the Drag & Drop (DND) Dashboard, highlighting the types of components featured within it.

 > You have login into DND Builder using generated 'Master admin Credientials'.

-> The provided image visually represents the appearance of the DND(drag and drop) dashboard, offering viewers a glimpse into its layout and design
+> The provided image visually represents the appearance of the DND(drag & drop) dashboard, offering viewers a glimpse into its layout and design

 ![DND Dashboard](../../static/img/dnd_dashboard.gif)